Local Girl Scout earns 2019 Gold Award

-Girl Scouts of Western New York presented a 2019 Gold Award to Megan Reilly, of Rochester, in recognition of her project, “Springdale Farm Scavenger Hunt.”
+Girl Scouts of Western New York will present a 2019 Gold Award to Jacquelynn Smith, of Rochester, in recognition of her project, “School Supplies for Children in Need.”

-“I installed a scavenger hunt at Springdale Farm in Spencerport,” Reilly said.
-“I incorporated sign language into each of my sustainable signs.
-This farm is run by Heritage Christian Services and is open to the public.
-I chose this project because my family used to visit the farm and picnic there when I was a little girl.
+“For my Gold Award Project, I created a school supplies drive at my high school, Greece Arcadia,” Smith said.
+“I collaborated with Goodwill, Mission Share and Develop Africa.
+During school, I went to all study halls and presented my project to spread awareness that we have sources readily available daily that we take for granted.
+Students and faculty contributed new and used supplies so I could donate them to organizations in the Rochester community, as well as overseas.
+I was able to donate about eight boxes to charity in Rochester and two overseas through Develop Africa.

-“I worked with many people from the farm, including the director, farm manager, camp coordinator and the IT director.
-I designed all of the signs and met with a printer.
-The signs were graciously donated by Phoenix Graphics.
-You can find my project listed on the Springdale Farm website under attractions.
+“Girl Scouts prepared me for college, because it has provided me with necessary life skills — being prepared, determined, leadership, as well as trying new things, going outside of my comfort zone, working hard, managing my time well and staying positive.”

 A Scout’s project should be something they can be passionate about in thought, deed and action, as well as encompass organizational, leadership and networking skills.
 It should fulfill a need within their community, and create change that has the potential to be ongoing or sustainable.